-As a young musician, he received many prestigous awards for both classical music: third prize at the International Piano Competition of the Russian Conservatory Alexander Scriabin, (Paris, France, 2007), and jazz music: second prize at the Warsaw Jazz Pianist Contest (Warsaw, Poland, 2006), Grand Prix at the “Jazz nad Odrą” Festival with the Soundcheck quartet (Wrocław, Poland, 2006).
+As a young musician, he received many prestigious awards for both classical and jazz music: third prize at the International Piano Competition of the Russian Conservatory Alexander Scriabin, (Paris, France, 2007), and jazz music: second prize at the Warsaw Jazz Pianist Contest (Warsaw, Poland, 2006), Grand Prix at the “Jazz nad Odrą” Festival with the Soundcheck quartet (Wrocław, Poland, 2006).

 His sensitivity and peculiar musical personality is often mentioned by his listeners.
 Amongst them, the extraordinary persona of Evan Ziporyn, one of the greatest clarinetists and visionaries in modern music, Grammy Award winner, head of MIT’s new Center for Art Science and Technology, who had this to say about Krzysztof Dys: